 Anticipating Phase 4

-Ontario Basketball is pleased with the COVID-19 progress in our province that has allowed us to transition to Phase 3 of “non-contact” practices with health and safety protocols in place and up to 50 people at an indoor facility.
+Ontario Basketball is pleased with the COVID-19 progress in our province that has allowed us to transition to Phase 3 of “non-contact” practices with health and safety protocols in place and up to 50 people at an indoor facility in areas in Stage 3.
+Areas in Stage 2 are restricted to 10 participants.

 So what does “non-contact” mean?